WaveEngine/EvergineDocs/manual/physics/joints/point_to_point_joint.md

+Here is the improved text with grammatical corrections:

-# Point to Point Joint
+# Point-to-Point Joint

 <video autoplay loop muted width="100%" height="auto">
   <source src="images/PointToPointJointVideo.mp4" type="video/mp4">
 </video>

-The **Point-to-Point Joint** limits the translation so that pivot points between the two rigid bodies match in world space.
-You can use the Point to Point joint to create effects, such as a chain-link, or to pin objects together.
+The **Point-to-Point Joint** limits the translation such that the pivot points between the two rigid bodies match in world space.
+You can use the Point-to-Point Joint to create effects such as a chain-link or to pin objects together.

 ## FixedJoint3D